bge-barcoding/BGEE/README.md

   ## To do ##
 - Split Snakefile into .smk files
-- Update test data and associated files.
-- Integrate 1_gene_fetch.py into snakefile.
+- Integrate gene_fetch.py into snakefile.
-- Make Workflow Hub compatible.
 - Generate RO-crates.